Battle of Burki: Aftermath

 7th Infantry Division celebrating its 60th Raising Day at Burki War Memorial, July 2022.
 The division fought decisive battles to capture Burki during 1965 War.

-On 12th September, Major Raja Aziz Bhatti who was positioned across the canal was killed by Indian tank shelling.
+On 12 September, Bhatti, who was positioned across the canal, was killed by Indian tank shelling.

 After the capture of Burki, the Indian advance continued towards Dograi, a town in the immediate vicinity of Lahore.
 The town and surrounding areas were captured on 22 September, bringing the city of Lahore within range of Indian tank fire.

 Awards

 Battle Honour of Barki and Theatre honour of Punjab 1965 was conferred on the following Indian units: